 Research on the Implicit-Affect-Primes-Effort model (Gendolla, 2012) has revealed replicated evidence for implicitly processed affective stimuli’s systematic impact on effort-related cardiovascular responses (especially cardiac pre-ejection period) in cognitive tasks.
 In easy tasks, priming sadness or fear results in stronger responses than priming happiness or anger.
 In difficult tasks, these affect prime impacts are inversed.
 Recent research focused on the boundary conditions of these effort automaticity effects.
 One set of studies tested the moderating effects of prime visibility and prime warning.
 As expected, affect primes only influenced effort-related cardiac responses when they were implicitly processed.
 When the primes were clearly visible or when participants were warned about their effect, they lost their impact.
 Other research focused on the role of the general task context.
 Again, affect primes systematically influenced effort, but only when they were processed in an achievement context that called for effort and in which implicit affect could inform about task demand.
 But when the affect primes appeared in a “just watch” context, they had no impact on cardiovascular responses.
 Taken together, these findings identify important boundary conditions of implicit affect’s impact on cognitive effort.
 Accordingly, affect primes influence effort-related cardiovascular responses only in an achievement context and when people are unaware of the primes’ content and effects.

 Prosocial acts — those that are costly to ourselves but benefit others — are a central component of human coexistence.
 While the influence of financial and moral costs on prosocial behaviours are relatively well understood, everyday prosocial acts do not typically come at such costs.
 Instead, they require the motivation to exert effort.
 Using computational modeling of a novel effort-based decision-making task we are able to probe people’s willingness to choose to exert effort - and the subsequent force exerted into actions - that benefit ourselves or another person (Lockwood et al., 2017, Nat.
 Human Behaviour).
 I will present research showing that people are prosocially apathetic.
-People are less willing to choose to choose to exert higher levels of effort when someone else will benefit.
+People are less willing to choose to exert higher levels of effort when someone else will benefit.
 Moreover, even when people do choose to perform effortful prosocial acts, they exhibit superficiality, exerting less force into the actions that benefit others than those that benefit themselves.
 Using fMRI I show that this may arise because distinct regions of the frontal cortex are engaged when motivating self-benefitting or prosocial actions.
 Moreover, I show that the willingness to put in effort for others varies with levels of empathy, highlighting how emotions may drive our willingness to put in effort and be prosocial.

 Implementation intentions facilitate goal attainment by linking goal-directed responses to cues in the environment.
 Although this effect is generally explained in terms of a cognitive mechanism by which the cue automatically activates the goal-directed response, the current line of studies investigates possible affective mechanisms that contribute to this effect.
 In three experiments, the implicit evaluation of cues linked to a goal (earning a chocolate bar) was measured using the Affect Misattribution Procedure (AMP).
 It was demonstrated that cues that were instrumental in attaining the goal were more positively evaluated than control cues.
 Moreover, the evaluation of the cue was positively correlated with that of the associated goal.
 Alternative explanations within the paradigm, such as fluency effects due to cue exposure are ruled out.
 Together, the results suggest that during the formation of implementation intentions, goal valence is transferred to the cue.
 Based on earlier work demonstrating that positive affective cues during goal activation motivate goal pursuit, it is speculated that the positive affect evoked by the stimulus may promote the recruitment of effort upon cue perception, adding to the strength of implementation intention effects.